lethedata/void-ip_passthrough-router/README.md

 ## Extra Notes
 - Commands needed by configuration scripts: wpa_supplicant, arptables, dhcpcd, nftables, conntrack, awk, sshd, whereis
 - Artix Linux with runit might work but this is untested.
 - Additional dhcpcd-hooks can be added to `sv/dhcpcd/hooks` and `sv/dhcpcd/dhcpcd-802dot1x` folders respectively.
-Scripts could be created to re-configuring client device holding the passed IP.
+Scripts could be created to re-configuring client device holding the passed IP or automatically populate `resolv.conf` (see [20-resolv.conf](https://raw.githubusercontent.com/NetworkConfiguration/dhcpcd/master/hooks/20-resolv.conf))
 - extras folder contains commands to build nftable and arptable rules.
 - LAN Network is a small CG-NAT network to avoid reserving RFC1918 addresses.
 - If interface configuration fails during boot-up for some reason there is a fallback mode that makes the device available via ssh on 100.64.1.100:22 with password root access.